ringcentral/ringcentral-api-docs/docs/team-messaging/manual/bot-frameworks.md

 # Building Team Messaging Apps

-RingCentral's Team Messaging, also referred to as "Glip" is a web and desktop messaging application.
-It provides:
+RingCentral's Team Messaging product, also referred to as "Glip," is a web and desktop messaging application that provides:

 * Chat
 * Task assignment and management